hemihydrate/blog/01-process.md

 apparently my balls get like _x4_ times smaller, or something.
 I don't feel any need for sex, at all.
 That is actually great.

-My hairline just stopped receding altogether.
+My hairline just stopped receding altogether and now it's covered with lots of vellus hair.
+If it's not too late with HRT, I might even get my widow's peak fixed in a few years.

 ## Estradiol hemihydrate